So, we’ve told you that games are a great engagement tool. They can drive traffic to your website, boost your brand, and increase sales as a result.

 We always recommend that a free prize draw is the fairest way to run a competition.

-If you run a top of the leaderboard competition, and those top spot scores are super high, it might make others give up, or even worse not even bother in the first place.
-Make the competition accessible for everyone, with a free prize draw and the spread the joy.
+If you run a top-of-the-leaderboard competition, and those top-spot scores are super high, it might make others give up.
+Or even worse, people might not bother to play in the first place.
+Make the competition accessible for everyone, with a free prize draw to spread the joy.

-Team up your branded game with an Advent Calendar, a winning combination that reveals a new prize to be won everyday, for example: restaurant vouchers, 50% off your product, a bottle of Champagne, or free tickets.
+Boost your branded game campaign with a digital advent calendar for a winning combination that reveals a new prize to be won every day.
+Examples of daily prizes include restaurant vouchers, 50% off your product, a bottle of champagne, or free tickets.

-Giving people an extra incentive to come back and play everyday, will keep your audience engaged with your brand and excited about your offer, which in turn leads to brand affinity and share of mind.
+By giving people an extra incentive to come back and play every day, you'll keep your audience engaged with your brand and excited about your offer.
+This in turn leads to brand affinity and share of mind.

 3. Charity donations

-It is the season of giving after all, so why not take the opportunity to make a difference.
-For example, offer to donate £5 to a nominated charity for each player that submits a score to the leaderboard.
+It is the season of giving after all, so why not take the opportunity to make a difference?
+For example, you could offer to donate £5 to a nominated charity for each player that submits a score to the leaderboard.